Obstructive Sleep Apnea

 Obstructive sleep apnea (OSA) occurs when your muscles relax during sleep, allowing the soft tissues of the throat to collapse and block the airway.
 When the oxygen level drops low enough, the brain moves out of deep sleep and the individual partially awakens.
 The airway then opens, causing the obstruction in the throat to clear.
 The flow of air starts again, usually with a loud gasp.
 When the airflow starts again, the individual then moves back into a deep sleep.
 The cycle can repeat itself many times a night.
 As a result, sleep apnea can cause you to stop breathing up to hundreds of times a night for anywhere from a few seconds to more than a minute.

 Since OSA is a serious medical condition, it must be diagnosed by a physician.
 Diagnosis is based on the results of an overnight sleep study, either a Polysomnogram (PSG) in a lab or a Home Sleep Study (HST).
-Other factors determining OSA are patient evaluation and history.
+There are a number of factors that can indicate a high risk of OSA, such as snoring and obesity.
+Creative Dental Solutions uses a screening tool called the STOP-BANG Sleep Apnea Questionnaire, which helps to identify patients who are at risk for OSA.